ananddddubey/ananddddubey/README.md

 Here are some of my notable projects:

 ### [Vision Transformers on HSI dataset]([https://github.com/ananddddubey/Vision-Transformers])
-A model was designed using Vision Transformers on Hyperspectral Image Dataset.
+A model was designed using Vision Transformers on the Hyperspectral Image Dataset.

 ### [Portfolio](https://github.com/ananddddubey/Portfolio)
-My personal portfolio website built with HTML.
+My personal portfolio website was built with HTML.

 ### [Re-Dact](https://github.com/ananddddubey/Re-Dact)
 A Python project focused on data redaction.